marcopennekamp/lore/spec/02-multi-functions.md

 $$
 That is, all concrete subtypes $s$ of $f$'s input type must be covered by at least one function $f'$ whose input type is a strict subtype of $\mathrm{in}(f)$.
 Together with the input abstractness constraint, this ensures that all input values with which the function can ever be called are dispatched to a *concrete* function.

-If a multi-function $\mathcal{F}$ does not satisfy the totality constraint, a `missing-implementation` error is thrown, which includes a list of input types that need to be covered.
+If a multi-function $\mathcal{F}$ does not satisfy the totality constraint, a `missing-implementation` error is raised, which includes a list of input types that need to be covered.

 ---